Wornbard/mbl_lean_workshop/src/plan.md

 ```
 ⊢ (P ∨ Q) ↔ (¬P → Q)
 ```
-This may be a good time to mention that languages such as Lean are currently not very powerful.

 ## Day 2

-1. Time to do (almost) serious mathematics.
+1. Time to do serious mathematics.
 My plan is to show that there exists a bijection between equivalence relations and partitions on any set. **If there is a result that someone would really like to show, we can discuss it after the 1<sup>st</sup> day.
 We will think if it's feasible and maybe try doing that instead/afterwards.**

 2. If there is time left, we will talk about type theory (which Lean is based on) and how it differs from set theory.
 Understanding this should clarify a lot of notation used in the language.